 But here’s the thing — I regularly have clients who don’t want to translate their instruction manuals.
-They look for every possible excuse, from ‘those guys didn’t do it’, referring to a competitor, to ‘the customer speaks and reads English, so we don’t need to translate’.
-The first excuse is laughable in my opinion, and the last one is at least somewhat plausible, but the law requires translation.
+They look for every possible excuse, from “those guys didn’t do it,” referring to a competitor, to “the customer speaks and reads English, so we don’t need to translate.”
+In my opinion, the first excuse is laughable, and the last one is at least somewhat plausible, but the law requires translation.
 Simple.
-Sell the product in Germany, provide instructions in German.
-Sell it in Italy, provide instructions in Italian.
+Sell the product in Germany, and provide instructions in German.
+Sell it in Italy, and provide instructions in Italian.

-This even holds true here in Canada where I live.
+This even holds here in Canada, where I live.
 In most of Canada, English is predominant, but every package is marked in English and French, and instructions are provided in English and French.
 Why?
 Because we have two official languages, English and French.

 So what’s the big deal?
-I understand that there is a cost attached to translation, but it’s a cost of doing business in another market and should have been easily foreseeable in developing the product budget.
+I understand that translation costs are attached, but it’s a cost of doing business in another market.
+It should have been easily foreseeable in developing the product budget.

 If you can explain this to me, I’d love to hear from you!